 The approach of preloaded resins was also used in the field of proteolysis targeting chimeras (PROTACs).
-PROTAC concept is based on the preparation of conjugates consisting of two main parts connected through a suitable linker, which is typically an ethylene-oxy-based aliphatic chain.
-One part of the conjugate interacts with the protein of interest, whereas the other binds to a component of E3 ubiquitin ligase.
-The phthalimide family is often employed as a part of PROTACs to hijack CRBN to target proteins.
+PROTAC conjugates consist of two main parts connected through a suitable linker, where one part interacts with the protein of interest, whereas the other binds to a component of E3 ubiquitin ligase.
+The phthalimide family is often employed as an E3 ligase binder to hijack cereblon to target proteins.
 Pharmacological targeting of protein kinases has been validated as an effective therapeutic strategy, and over 37 kinase inhibitor drugs have received approval for clinical use in certain cancers.
 However, specific resistance often reduces the sensitivity of targeted kinases to drugs during therapy, and therefore novel molecules or approaches are intensively sought.
-Kinase degradation induced by PROTACs thus provides an interesting alternative not only for mechanistic studies or therapy but also for kinases with kinase-independent functions.
-In our contribution, we introduced the high-throughput synthesis of PROTACs for the degradation of different protein kinases (Chem.
+Kinase degradation induced by PROTACs represents an interesting alternative not only for mechanistic studies or therapy but also for kinases with kinase-independent functions.
+In our contribution, we introduced a preloaded resin for a high-throughput synthesis of PROTACs and degradation of different protein kinases (Chem.
 Commun.
-2019, 55, 7, 929-932).
+2019, 55, 929).

-The solid-phase synthesis was also used in the preparation of conjugates of protein kinases with folic acid, although in this case without using the concept of preloaded resin (J. Org.
+The solid-phase synthesis was also used for the preparation of folic acid conjugates, although in this case without using the concept of preloaded resin (J. Org.
 Chem.
-2017, 82 (24), 13530-13541).
+2017, 82, 13530).
 Little or no specificity to cancer cells is one of the most serious problems of traditional chemotherapy of cancer as it leads to systemic toxicity.
 The systemic toxicity of conventional chemotherapy causes serious side effects and is also one of the limiting factors of treatment efficiency.
 The use of small molecule delivery systems is a promising approach which can decrease the systemic toxicity of cytotoxic drugs to rapidly dividing normal cells.
 Tumor targeting delivery systems have been intensively studied in the last three decades and represent one of the promising approaches for increasing of chemotherapy selectivity together with decreasing of systemic toxicity.
 Selective drug delivery is based on frequent overexpression of many receptors in tumor cells, which can serve as targets to deliver cytotoxic agent selectively into tumor.
 The relatively selective transport into tumor cells can be realized with the use of conjugates of cytotoxic agent and tumor recognition moiety.